Culture

-Five reason why reading make us better at our jobs
+Five reasons why reading make us better at our jobs

 I've been guilty of it, too.
 In my early 20s, after almost two decades of being a student, I abandoned reading completely.
 Blame it on having a busy life, quantity of work, adjusting to living in new cities… but truth be told, those were just excuses.